-There is a slight difference depending upon whether you selected a PipeNetwork probe, or a PLC probe.
-With PipeNetwork variables you will need to select which Data point is being used, while PLC variables may require you to navigate within the group to find the correct item.
+There is a difference depending upon whether you selected a Pipe Network probe or a PLC probe.
+With Pipe Network variables, select which Data point is being used.

+PLC variables may require navigation within the group to find the correct item.